-SFDA was formed in 2009 and is the Saudi government agency responsible for establishing regulations and standards concerning food and animal feed.
+SFDA was formed in 2002 and is the Saudi government agency responsible for establishing regulations and standards concerning food and animal feed.
 It is also responsible for the inspection of both domestically produced and imported food products.
-The Saudi Food Act states that "Imported food shall not be released prior to SFDA's approval as laid down by the regulations, policies, and procedure.
+The Saudi Food Act and Regulation states that "Imported food shall not be released prior to SFDA's approval as laid down by the regulations, policies, and procedure.
 SFDA shall be responsible for developing regulatory bylaws for controlling the clearance process of foodstuff intended for importation into the Kingdom of Saudi Arabia.
 Countries exporting their products to the Kingdom of Saudi Arabia shall comply with the import conditions and requirements issued by SFDA."

-SFDA determines if imported products meet all the standards and regulations established by Saudi Arabia and the Gulf Standardization Organization (GSO), which is the standards setting agency of the Gulf Cooperation Council (GCC) and Yemen.
+SFDA determines if imported products meet all the standards and regulations set by Saudi Arabia and the Gulf Standardization Organization (GSO), which is the standards setting agency of the Gulf Cooperation Council (GCC) countries (Saudi Arabia, the United Arab Emirates, Kuwait, Qatar, Sultanate of Oman and Bahrain), plus Yemen.
 SFDA is an autonomous entity controlled by a Board of Directors, and its chairman is appointed by Royal Decree.
 The current Chairman of the Board is the Minister of Health.
-The Board of Directors reports directly to the King of Saudi Arabia, and SFDA board of directors consists of:
+The Board of Directors reports directly to the King of Saudi Arabia, and the SFDA Board of Directors currently consists of:

-- The Chairman of the Board of Directors - Governor of the General Authority for Standards, Metrology and Quality - Executive President of SFDA - A representative from the Ministry of Interior - A representative from the Ministry of Health - A representative from the Ministry of Trade and Investment - A representative from the Ministry of Finance. - A representative from the Ministry of Environment, Water and Agriculture - A representative from the Ministry of Education - A representative from the Ministry of Municipal and Rural Affairs - A representative from the Ministry of Economy and Planning - A representative from the Ministry of Energy, Industry and Mineral Resources - Four representatives from the Council of Saudi Chambers - Two technical experts related to SFDA areas of responsibility
+The Chairman of the Board of Directors

+• The Governor of the General Authority for Standards, Metrology and Quality (SASO)

+- The CEO of SFDA - A representative from the Ministry of Interior - A representative from the Ministry of Health - A representative from the Ministry of Trade and Investment - A representative from the Ministry of Finance. - A representative from MEWA - A representative from the Ministry of Education - A representative from the Ministry of Municipal and Rural Affairs - A representative from the Ministry of Economy and Planning - A representative from the Ministry of Energy, Industry and Mineral Resources - Four representatives from the Council of Saudi Chambers - Two technical experts related to SFDA areas of responsibility

-SFDA's primary regulations (the Saudi Food and Animal Feed Acts) were issued and implemented in 2016.
+The two SFDA's primary regulations (the Saudi Food and Animal Feed Acts & Regulations) were issued and implemented in 2017.
 The Saudi Food Act covers all stages of the food chain to ensure food safety, quality improvement, and the protection of consumer health by minimizing food-related risks.
 The Saudi Feed Act applies to all stages of the feed chain to guarantee animal feed safety.
 Its purpose is to safeguard human health from harmful substances resulting from feeding animals' unsafe feed.
 Both imported and domestically produced food and feed products are subject to the same food safety regulations and labeling requirements.

-The SFDA's Operations Sector inspects imported foods and processed feed products at the ports of entry, and mostly conducts tests on imported as well as domestically produced foods, processed feed and animal products at its own laboratories.
+SFDA's Operations Sector inspects imported foods and processed feed products at the country's air, land and seaports of entry, and mostly conducts tests on imported as well as domestically produced foods, processed feed and animal products at its own laboratories.
 However, it uses other government agencies' laboratories or accredited domestic private laboratories when needed.

 All food, drinks, and edible agricultural products are required to comply with regulations and standards set by the SFDA, or the GSO, and includes food ingredients and processed animal feed.
-Two SFDA "sectors" (Food and Operations) affect trade in food.
+Two SFDA "sectors" (Food and Operations) oversee imported food products.
 The Food Sector is primarily responsible for issuing food and animal feed regulations and standards while the Operations Sector is responsible for inspecting both imported and domestically produced food and animal feed products for compliance with existing SFDA, or GSO, regulations and standards.
-The SFDA's Food Sector has several departments including risk assessment and food and feed standards.
+The SFDA's Food Sector has several departments including, risk assessment and food and feed standards.
 The main duties of the Operations Sector are: